Mechanism-resolved second law for multipartite systems: An entropy-production ledger for correlation loss: Conclusion

-The generalized second law could become a physical principle to understand phenomena in which information processing is crucial.
-Considering that living things maintain homeostasis by exploiting disposable resources such as food, the generalized second law may explain the role of their information processing as a foundation that sustains their lives.
-Furthermore, this generalization can be a guiding principle for designing efficient engines that avoid losses caused by neglecting the internal correlations.
+In the present study, we have introduced an extended formulation of the second law of thermodynamics that incorporates the influence of internal correlations.
+This refined framework suggests the indispensability and net gain of information.
+Such an extension of the second law could serve as a fundamental principle in analyzing systems where information processing is pivotal.

+The broader implications of this augmented second law could offer valuable perspectives on the strategies employed by biological systems to sustain homeostasis by leveraging expendable resources, such as nutrients, thereby emphasizing the role of information processing in the sustenance of life.
+Moreover, this expanded law could be instrumental in the design of highly efficient engines that harness internal correlations to reduce energy dissipation.

-Future work remains necessary to clarify the information processing in more complex scenarios and its deeper foundation.
-For instance, considering multiple time steps may be necessary to investigate information processing regarding the future such as prediction and learning.
-Moreover, by examining a group of adversarial agents, we may derive other types of generalized second laws explaining the fundamental effectiveness of the information processing appeared in game theory.
-In addition, because the present study revealed that the local detailed balance condition results in the indispensability and net gain of information, additional research to unveil the foundation of this condition may enable us to understand the foundation of information processing more deeply.
+Future study is imperative to further elucidate the role of information processing within more complex systems and its foundational principles.
+Investigating the dynamics of information processing across consecutive time frames may be key to comprehending predictive processes such as forecasting and learning.
+Additionally, examining systems with interacting competitive components might reveal novel generalized second laws that highlight the strategic importance of information processing in competitive scenarios, such as those described by game theory.
+Given our current results, which link the local detailed balance condition to the necessity and net benefit of information, delving deeper into the origins of this condition could significantly advance our understanding of the core principles of information processing.